sanketbisne/Git-for-Cloud-engineers/README.md

 git stash pop

-now you can get back to your work and continue
+now you can get back to your work and continue.

+I will add more content like
+git reset,  git cherry-pick , git reset --hard HEAD~n etc

+Thank You